switzersc/apiguide/build_and_publish/use_RESTful_urls.rst

 .. should_not::

-   Agency APIs should not produce or consume messages in a propietary format.
+   Agency APIs should not produce or consume messages in a proprietary format.
 This is because open formats maximise interoperability and reduce costs and risks associated with API utilisation.